javirubio4/glassdoor_reviews/README.md

 Cinder is an NLP-powered company matching system built on employee reviews from Glassdoor.
 It enables candidates to discover companies that align with their workplace priorities—such as pay, work-life balance, culture, and growth.

-The project leverages aspect-based sentiment analysis, Bayesian shrinkage, and a scoring-based matching engine to build a personalized recommendation system.
+The project leverages aspect-based sentiment analysis, Bayesian shrinkage, review summarization using Google Gemini 2.0 Flash, and a scoring-based matching engine to build a personalized recommendation system.
 Results are visualized and deployed through an interactive Streamlit app.
-Summarized reviews are shown using Google's Gemini 2.0 Flash.

 ---